Lead Poisoning

 Inspect.

+Before you buy an older home, ask for a lead inspection and be sure to have the water tested.
 If you live in an older home, renovate safely.
 Common activities like sanding, cutting and replacing windows can create hazardous lead dust.
 If you’re planning on renovating an older home, have your home tested and use contractors certified by the Environmental Protection Agency.

 Be aware.